Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 I don’t recommend staying here if you are not interested in the partying scene or being near it.

 However, witnessing the loud, colorful, partying chaos that goes on in the area at night is at least something worth experiencing once.
-This can be done by staying elsewhere in the city and coming here via Grab, Gojek, or walking.
+This can be done by staying elsewhere in the city and using the Grab app or walking.

 Many tour companies operate from this area, notably along Pham Ngu Lao Street.
 So, if you are part of a tour or are interested in taking one, you may find yourself in this area at some point.